infinitered/ignite/docs/concept/Folder-Structure.md

 **theme**

 Here lives the theme for your application, including spacing, colors, and typography.
-For help with adding custom fonts to your application, [check out the readme in Fonts & Typography/](../boilerplate/theming/Fonts-And-Typography.md).
+For help with adding custom fonts to your application, [check out the readme in ./assets/fonts/](https://github.com/infinitered/ignite/blob/master/boilerplate/assets/fonts/custom-fonts.md).

 **utils**